 Some causes of lameness may be associated with systemic disease.
 Therefore, a thorough physical examination should always be performed, followed by a detailed examination of all four limbs, with a specific assessment of gait and mobility in an attempt to localize locomotor problems.
 In goats, as in other species, locomotor difficulties usually involve the musculoskeletal system directly; however, conditions of the nervous system can mimic musculoskeletal disease.

-The hoof of the affected leg(s) should be examined, and excess horn material removed to leave a level, weight-bearing surface.
-If the feet have not been trimmed recently, or the goats have been on soft ground or bedding, excess horn commonly overgrows from the walls, toes, and heels, and folds over the sole.
-With severe neglect, “sled-runner” or “Turkish slipper”−type hooves with elongated toes may cause the goat to walk on its heels.
-The following should be noted during foot trimming: any portion of the horn that is abnormally thickened, any underrunning of the heel or sole, any abnormal wear of one claw, or any abnormal or necrotic smell.
+The hoof of the affected legs should be examined, and excess horn material removed to leave a level weight-bearing surface.
+If the feet have not been trimmed recently or the goats have been on soft ground or bedding, excess horn commonly overgrows from the walls, toes, and heels and folds over the sole.
+With severe neglect, deformed hooves with elongated toes (ie, sled-runner or Turkish slipper) may cause the goat to walk on its heels.
+During foot trimming, note any abnormally thickened portion of the horn, underrunning of the heel or sole, abnormal wear of one claw, or abnormal smell.

 The rest of the leg should be palpated carefully, including the bones, tendons, and muscles.
-Any muscle atrophy or restriction of movement should be noted, and contralateral limb structures should be compared for signs of asymmetry.
-The joints also should be checked for heat, swelling, or pain.
+Any muscle atrophy or restriction of movement should be noted, and contralateral limb structures should be compared for asymmetry.

 The differential diagnosis in any case of lameness is influenced by geographic location, herd history, management practices, and other relevant factors.